TomoroCarpender/Cyber-Projects/Tomoro-Carpender-README.md

 The Jump Box can act as an intial stop for all traffic to route through which can limit the number of connection to the underlying network of machines.
 The Jump-box is a great tool for hardening and monitoring of the devices connected to a network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Jump-box and system network.
--   I added Filebeat to monitor and forward log data this program looks for events in log and forwards them Elasticsearch with the help of Logstach.
+-   I added Filebeat to monitor and forward log data on my network.
+This tool looks for events in log and forwards them to Elasticsearch with the help of Logstash.
 Filebeat is used to collect data about the file system.
 -  I also added Metricbreat which monitors the system server and sends metrics and statistics to Elasticsearch which again can be accessed using Elasticsearch with the help of Logstash.
-Meticbeat is used to collect metrics and of machines.
-One example of these metrics is uptime of a machine and times the machines might be being logged into more often.
+Metricbeat is used to collect metrics of machines.
+One example of these metrics is uptime of a machine and times the machines and where traffic is coming from to the machine.

 The configuration details of each machine may be found below.